OmarRida5/BankingSystem/README.md

 name and the card number
 - Deposit(): this function adds the deposited amount to the money in the account + 1% of the deposited amount added
-- Withdrawal(): this function withdraw money from the money in the account + 3% deduced from the account
+- Withdrawal(): this function withdraw money from the money in the account + 3% deducted from the account
 - Transfer(): this function transfers money from a sending account to a receiving account, deducing 1.5% from both accounts